3MFConsortium/spec_beamlattice/3MF Beam Lattice Extension.md

 | ![vertex radii](images/vertex_radii.png) | ![vertex radii interpolation](images/vertex_radii_interpolation.png) |
 | --- | --- |

-The beam geometry is given by a conical frustum, while the beam's end geometry is given by the capmode.
+The beam geometry is given by a conical frustum.
+If a ball is defined at the end vertex, the beam's end geometry is given by the union of the ball and the cap geometry, as defined by the capmode.

 - If the capmode is "butt", the frustum is kept with flat ends.
 - If the capmode is "sphere", the frustum is capped with spheres of specified radii.